Associate Professor and Associate Chair of the Media Studies Department

 210 Wilson Hall

 Kevin joined the Department in the fall of 2016 after working as a postdoctoral researcher at Microsoft Research.
 He holds a PhD from the Annenberg School for Communication and Journalism at the University of Southern California and an M.S. from Comparative Media Studies at the Massachusetts Institute of Technology.
-Previously, he taught mathematics and computer science for grades 6-12 at Prospect Hill Academy Charter School in Cambridge, MA.
+Previously, he taught mathematics and computer science at Prospect Hill Academy Charter School in Cambridge, MA.

 Kevin Driscoll is a member of the Graduate Faculty.